 A Clockwork Orange

-In future Britain, charismatic delinquent Alex DeLarge is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.
+In future Britain, Alex DeLarge, a charismatic and psycopath delinquent, who likes to practice crimes and ultra-violence with his gang, is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.
 (136 mins.)

 I wonder if there's a single person in the world who claims this is their favorite movie.
 It is (deliberately) hard to watch, hard to fathom where Kubrick